 Contributions Not Debt

 The court concluded that the advances were not debt, but rather capital contributions.
 There are a number of factors courts use to determine whether advances are debts or capital contributions.
-These factors ask whether the advances were loans and that the lender intended to be repaid.
+These factors ask whether the advances were loans and whether the lender intended to be repaid.
 The court had no difficulty in concluding that they were not loans: no promissory notes, no interest paid or collected, no collateral provided, not a transaction an outside lender would have entered into, etc.

 Not Business Debt